Tea culture: Egypt

 Tea is the national drink in Egypt.
 In Egypt, tea is called "shai".
 Tea packed and sold in Egypt is almost exclusively imported from Kenya and Sri Lanka.
 The Egyptian government considers tea a strategic crop and runs large tea plantations in Kenya.
 Green tea is a recent arrival to Egypt (only in the late 1990s did green tea become affordable) and is not as popular.

 Egyptian tea comes in two varieties: Koshary and Saiidi.
 Koshary tea, popular in Lower (Northern) Egypt, is prepared using the traditional method of steeping black tea in boiled water and letting it set for a few minutes.
 It is almost always sweetened with cane sugar and is often flavored with fresh mint leaves.
 Adding milk is also common.
 Koshary tea is usually light, with less than a half teaspoonful per cup considered to be near the high end.

 Saiidi tea is typical in Upper (Southern) Egypt.
 It is prepared by boiling black tea with water for 5 minutes over an intense flame.
-Saiidi tea is extremely heavy, with two teaspoonfuls per cup being the norm.
+Saiidi tea is extremely strong, with two teaspoonfuls per cup being the norm.
 It is sweetened with copious amounts of cane sugar (a necessity since the formula and method yield a very bitter tea).
 Saiidi tea is often black, even in liquid form.

 Besides true tea, herbal teas (or tisanes) are often served at the Egyptian teahouses, with ingredients ranging from mint to cinnamon and ginger to salep; many of these are ascribed medicinal qualities or health benefits in Egyptian folk medicine.
 Karkade, a tisane of hibiscus flowers, is a particularly popular beverage and is traditionally considered beneficial for the heart.

 Libya

 Libyan tea is a strong black or green beverage served in small glass cups with foam or froth topping the glass.
 It is usually sweetened with sugar and traditionally served in three rounds.
-Mint or basil is used for flavoring; traditionally, the last round is served with boiled peanuts or almonds.
+Mint or basil is used for flavouring; traditionally, the last round is served with boiled peanuts or almonds.

 Mauritius

 Tea plays an integral part in the culture of Mauritius.
-Tea drinking allows for socialising, commonly served to guests and in the workplace.
+Tea drinking allows for socialising and is commonly served to guests and in the workplace.

-The Mauritian peoples usually consume black tea, often with milk and sugar.
-Mauritius is a tea producer, initially on a small scale when the French introduced the plant into the island around 1765.
+The Mauritian people usually consume black tea, often with milk and sugar.
+Mauritius is a tea producer, initially on a small scale when the French introduced the plant to the island around 1765.
 It was under later British rule that the scale of tea cultivation increased.

 Three major tea producers dominate the local market: Bois Cheri, Chartreuse, and Corson.
 The signature product is vanilla-flavoured tea, commonly bought and consumed on the island.

 Morocco

 Morocco is considered the largest importer of green tea worldwide.

 Morocco consumes green tea with mint rather than black tea.
 It has become part of the culture and is used widely at almost every meal.
 The Moroccan people even make tea performances a unique culture in the flower country.
-Moroccan tea is commonly served with rich tea cookies, fresh green mint leaves, local "finger shape" brown sugar, and colorful tea glasses and pots.
+Moroccan tea is commonly served with rich tea cookies, fresh green mint leaves, local "finger-shaped" brown sugar, and colourful tea glasses and pots.